chocolateboy/Hash-Fold/README.md

 **Type**: (Hash::Fold, Ref) → Any, ro

 A callback invoked whenever [`fold`](#fold) encounters a value for which the [`is_object`](#is_object) method returns true i.e. any reference that isn't an unblessed arrayref or unblessed hashref.
-This callback can be used to modify the value e.g. to return a traversable value (e.g. unblessed hashref) in place of a terminal (e.g.  blessed hashref).
+This callback can be used to modify the value, e.g. to return a traversable value (e.g. unblessed hashref) in place of a terminal (e.g. blessed hashref).

-The callback is passed two arguments: the Hash::Fold instance and the object e.g.:
+The callback is passed two arguments: the Hash::Fold instance and the object, e.g.:

 ```perl
 use Scalar::Util qw(blessed);